Vehicle Infotainment Forensics: It’s About More Than Accidents

-The forensic artefacts recovered from vehicle infotainment systems can also allow examiners to determine where the driver’s hands were in a vehicle at a particular point in time; for example, if someone used the controls on the steering wheel to change the volume or reached across to the centre console to turn the volume knob, the vehicle infotainment system would store this information.
+The forensic artifacts recovered from vehicle infotainment systems can also allow examiners to determine where the driver’s hands were in a vehicle at a particular point in time; for example, if someone used the controls on the steering wheel to change the volume or reached across to the center console to turn the volume knob, the vehicle infotainment system would store this information.

 Vehicle Evidence from Event Data Recorders vs Infotainment Systems

 The primary function of the Infotainment system in a vehicle is to enhance the driver’s experience, and therefore it connects to their phone and applications.
 An Event Data Recorder (EDR), commonly called the vehicle’s “black box”, stores limited and specific pre-and post-crash data.
 The resulting data from an EDR extraction applies primarily to accident reconstruction alone, which produces more robust crash evidence than the infotainment system.
 Still, it does not produce as much of the types of evidence as the data collected in infotainment forensics analysis.
 Further, some accident events are too small for an EDR to record, including a low-impact collision with a bicycle or pedestrian.
 In these situations, the methods by which an infotainment system records vehicle event data, with less total data but over a long period, may be the best or sole source of crash data evidence.

 Except in a vehicle crash event, infotainment system data is superior in answering the who, what, when, where, and why questions.
 This is especially true when a person connects their phone to the vehicle infotainment system.
 When this connection occurs, data from the phone is synced to the vehicle.